ripperkumar/Web-Automation-Reference/README.md

 9. Loan Request
 10. Update contact info

-Write Web automation for testing the **first 5** features of this application.
+Write Web automation for testing the first 5 features of this application.
 Expectations:
+-
+- Create your OWN Branch..
+All commits in your branch only.
 - Some MUST have features in your automation solution -
 - Test Case documentation (Including +ve and -ve scenarios)
 - Not just automation code, proper automation framework